jrah/teadictionary/content/teas/organic-strawberries-cream-fruit-tea.md

 ---
 templateKey: tea.template
-title: Organic Strawberries & Cream Fruit Tea
+title: Strawberries & Cream Fruit Tea
 price: '6.00'
 description: >-
   Do you love strawberry and cream?
 We do too!
 Strawberries and cream is a favourite at Wimbledon, so we’ve captured the British summer (before it ends completely!) essence in this tea.
 Natural and organic flavours bring this delightful melange forward.
+image: /images/uploads/strawberrycreamfruit.png
 ingredients: >-
   dried apple pieces, strawberry pieces, vanilla pieces, raisins, beetroot, carrot, hibiscus blossoms & natural flavours.